PharrellLiu/some-leetcode-solutions/README.md

 It is just a collection for myself, so don't take it seriously, it may have some issues, and the solutions may not be the best.

 If you find any issue or a better solution and wanna issue me, please.

-Anyway, God bless you, and God bless me to get a good job (LOL).